2206217/CS220AU-DP-2022/dp-checklist.md

 - [x] I filled in the peer-assessment tables for which one student in my group provided feedback for;
 - [x] I familiarised myself with the marking rubric and provided feedback for at least one student in my group.

-The student registration number of the studend I provided feedback with is: 2102821
+The student registration number of the student I provided feedback with is: 2102821